GraemeMalcolm/ai-stuff/instructions/01-image-analysis.md

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/store-cam1.jpg)

-6. In the PowerShell pane, enter the following commands to run the code:
+6. In the PowerShell pane, enter the following command to run the code:

     ```
-    cd ai-stuff
-    .\analyze-image.ps1 store-cam1.jpg
+    .\ai-900\analyze-image.ps1 store-cam1.jpg
     ```

 7. Review the results of the image analysis, which include: